yousefturin/Image-Processing-2/README.md

 |0|	6|	2|	4|	4|
 |10|	0|	2|	0|	4|
 |2|	0|	0|	6|	14|

-Add the Result Image the Input Image:
+Add the Result Image to the Input Image:

 **Output Image g(x,y)**
 |0|	2|	6|	17|	1|